 Launch Network Monitor and run a network scan, or manually add the hosts.

 In the “Check parameters” dialog box, select the check type (“S.M.A.R.T.”).
-After that, click the “…” button to the right of the “Hard drive” drop-down list, and then select the hard drive in the list.
+After that, click the “…” button to the right of the “Hard drive” drop-down list, and then select a hard drive or SSD in the list.

 Select the S.M.A.R.T. attribute that you want to monitor (for example, “Temperature” or “Seek Error Rate”).
 To do that, click the “…” button to the right of the “Attribute value (RAW)” drop-down list, and then select its name in the list.